 We suggest having your paper trading account open when following along with us in our trading room.
 Practice trading what we're showing you live in your virtual account.
 Get the feel of the flow of the markets.
 See how price action moves and track your wins and losses.

-Be prepared to lose money.
+Be prepared to lose money, sometimes, there is always so loss with trading or investing.
 The best traders in the world only succeed between 60-70% of the time.
 They are successful because they know when to cut their losses quickly.
 Again, we'll teach you all of this in our trading community.
 Thanks for reading our bullish vs bearish post and be sure to check our other content to sharpen your skills and master the markets!